sefa1972/Monitoring-a-Data-Warehouse-in-Microsoft-Fabric/README.md

-# Monitoring a Data Warehouse in Microsoft Fabric - Lab Guide
+# Monitoring a Data Warehouse in Microsoft Fabric

 ## Overview
 This lab demonstrates how to monitor a data warehouse in Microsoft Fabric using Dynamic Management Views (DMVs) and Query Insights.